Sometimes (especially in the morning) we love coffee more than we love our significant others.

 The scientists discovered that the more sleep people got, the happier they were in their relationships.

-And here is where the coffee comes in.
+And here is where the Convergent Coffee comes in.
 A lot of our physical and mental strength relies on sleep, and we all know how grumpy we can get if we have a sleepless night.

 Therefore, coffee was found to give people “self-regulation” for when they didn’t catch their zzzs.